Truth or Consequences — and Quixotic Occupy Wall Street

 On the old game show “Truth or Consequences”, a contestant would be asked a question (“Truth”) and if answered incorrectly he would face the “Consequences.”
 Sometimes the Consequences could be an embarrassing stunt.
 At other times the Consequences could be happy ones — such as a chance to win money or a surprise reunion with a long-lost sibling.
 Host Bob Barker would often close the broadcast with the phrase “Hoping all your consequences are happy ones.”

 In 1950, “Truth or Consequences” creator Ralph Edwards promised to do his national tv program from the first town that agreed to rename itself for the show.
 Hot Springs, New Mexico won the contest and promptly changed its name to “Truth or Consequences.”
 The game show is long gone but the town’s strange name remains today.

-So here’s the “Truth” of Truth or Consequences.
-“T or C” (as it’s known) is a dusty desert town of 7,000 people.
+So, here’s the “Truth” of Truth or Consequences.
+“T or C” (as it’s known) is a dusty desert town of 7,000 people and the county seat of Sierra County, New Mexico.
 The nearby Rio Grande provides water and some recreation.
 Cactus patches speckle the rocky hillsides.
 The barren face of the Caballo Range towers in the distance, and beyond that lies the ancient Jornada del Muerto, or Journey of the Dead Man.